 4. Don’t follow your friends while signing up.
 After creating your account, Twitter will suggest that you immediately search through your email contacts to find friends that are already on Twitter.
 SKIP THIS because you’ll do it later.
 You want to create an impressive profile before telling anyone that you’re on Twitter.

 8. Setup Auto-Follow.
-Use a service like SocialOomph so that when people follow you, you automatically follow them back.
+SocialOomph can also do this: when people follow you, you automatically follow them back.
 Prune your followers list from time to time to weed out spam-like followers who aren’t contributing to your conversations or because their tweets just don’t interest you.

 12. Be someone worth following.
 Provide value by twittering tips, sharing news or resource links about your profession and answering as many questions as you can, quickly and well.
 Enjoy yourself too, while helping your followers as much as you can.